-7. Course workbook (TWCTC and refresher)
+7. Course workbook

-The trainer must produce a course workbook that meets the specification outlined in the Trainer reference for both the TWCTC and the refresher.
+The trainer must produce a course workbook that meets the specification outlined in the Trainer reference.
 This specification has been introduced to enable a more consistent standard of trainer-generated support material.

 The trainer must make sure the course workbook is kept up-to-date so that all information is current and accurate.